 Remember, your professional website is designed specifically with the end user in mind.
 What works for Client A may not work for Client B. However, I do have a strategy that helps me to move your project along in a very collaborative way, that ensures your project comes in on time and on budget.

 I usually set out these milestones for you so you can review the project at each stage.
 I can also tailor your budget to these milestones as objectives are completed.
 My studio at Chris Flynn Design values the importance of good communication, organisation and accountability throughout the web design process.

 Your website is one of your most important business assets.
 It should be considered an investment rather than an expense.

-1. Planning Stages – Creating a Shared Vision.
+1. Planning Stage – Creating a Shared Vision.

 My web design studio will set out a plan that takes into consideration your aims and marketing objectives.
 This is before your website development even begins.

 Planning lays the foundations for your project and is really the most important stage of your project.
 I will work with you or your team to decide on your website requirements, scope, and technical restraints.
 We then establish the key areas of responsibility for everyone involved.
 This process provides understanding and clarity and ensures we are all on the same page regarding your website goals and objectives.

-I will will conduct a professional website audit on your current online presence to establish what works and what doesn’t work.
+I will conduct a professional website audit on your current online presence to establish what works and what doesn’t work.
 Then I will set about researching your brand and your competitors to create a clear plan and a shared vision.
 These essential steps ensure you reach your target audience and organizational goals.

 What I need from you

-First, I need to establish your website aims and objectives.
+First, I need to establish your website’s aims and objectives.
 This includes questions such as;

 1. Why are visitors on your site?
 Are you selling a product or providing a service?
 What information are your visitors looking for?